jcass77/django-apscheduler/README.md

   ![Jobs](docs/screenshots/run_now.png)

-- **Note:** In order to prevent long running jobs from causing the Django HTTP request to time out, the combined maximum run time for all APScheduler jobs that are started in this way is 15 seconds.
+- **Note:** In order to prevent long running jobs from causing the Django HTTP request to time out, the combined maximum run time for all APScheduler jobs that are started via the Django admin site is 15 seconds.
 This timeout value can be configured via the `APSCHEDULER_RUN_NOW_TIMEOUT` setting.

 Installation
 ------------